 Until early 2021, David was researching and building next generation blockchain solutions for enterprise use and space exploration within the Protocols division of ConsenSys.
 In 2018, he led the acquisition of pioneering space technology company Planetary Resources for ConsenSys, and led the creation of the first international blockchain standard, the Enterprise Ethereum Client Specification by the Enterprise Ethereum Alliance.

 David is the author of Linked Data: Structured data on the Web (Manning, 2013) and Programming Internet Email (O’Reilly, 1999) and editor of Linking Enterprise Data (Springer, 2010) and Linking Government Data (Springer, 2011).
 David’s next book is Humanity: An Unauthorized Biography.

-David also serves as Adjunct Associate Professor in the School of Electrical Engineering and Computer Science (formerly the School of Information Technology and Electrical Engineering at The University of Queensland, where he supervises fourth-year and masters degreee software engineering projects, and PhD students researching next-generation blockchain solutions and the application of machine learning systems.
+David also serves as Adjunct Associate Professor in the School of Electrical Engineering and Computer Science (formerly the School of Information Technology and Electrical Engineering) at The University of Queensland, where he supervises fourth-year and masters degreee software engineering projects, and PhD students researching next-generation blockchain solutions and the application of machine learning systems.
 He has formerly been entrepreneur-in-residence at the MIND Laboratory at the University of Maryland, College Park, and an adjunct instructor of computer science at the University of Mary Washington.